-A total of six (6) complaints and enquiries were received in relation to wandering cats, and two (2) dead cats were also collected by Rangers during this period.
-There were five (5) other animal and bird complaints received.
+A total of 6 complaints and enquiries were received in relation to wandering cats over the period.
+Two dead cats were also collected by Rangers during this period.
+There were also five other animal and bird complaints received during the period.